marioroy/linux-cgroup-always/README.md

 **cgterm_nice**

-Alternatively, the `cgterm_nice [-20..19, idle]` function can be used to get/set the weight using the same values as the `nice` command, ranging from -20 to 19 (default 0).
+Alternatively, the `cgterm_nice [-20..19, idle, normal]` function can be used to get/set the weight using the same values as the `nice` command, ranging from -20 to 19 (normal 0).
 A cgroup with a lower nice value will receive a relative larger share.
 Specifying `idle` will mark the control group for "idle scheduling", its processes become low-priority tasks.

 The resulting CPU weight is applied to `io.weight`, as well.